-Hanging drop preparation is a special type of wet mount (in which a drop of medium containing the organisms is placed on a microscope slide), often is used in dark illumination to observe the motility of bacteria.
+Hanging drop preparation is a special type of wet mount in which a drop of medium containing the organisms is placed on a microscope slide, often used in dark illumination to observe the motility of bacteria.

-- Glass slides (glass slide with depression) or Normal glass slide with adhesive or paraffin ring
+- Glass slides (glass slide with depression) or normal glass slides with adhesive or paraffin ring

 - Paraffin wax